 The word ‘Golconda’ became synonymous with the best quality diamonds.
 Soon, Golconda became a generic term to denote a rich mine or source of immense wealth too.
 The Golcondas also earned immense wealth for India.

 The legacy begins before Europe knew about it.

 All the ancient lores of India – Veda, Purana, the epics, other legends, and folklore – speak of diamonds, its characteristics, and stories around them.
 In contrast, Europe learned of diamonds and its value only in the late 1600s just over 300 years ago.

-Arthashastra, a treatise on governance, administration, law, politics, strategy, and defense.
+One of the earliest evidence of the importance given to diamonds and their mining in India can be gathered from the Arthashastra, a treatise on governance, administration, law, politics, strategy, and defense.
 The Arthashastra was authored by one of India’s renowned statesmen of the 4th century BCE, popularly known as Kautilya and Chanakya.

 Diamonds find a specific mention among this list as a precious commodity for trade, treasury, savings, and adornment in the 4th century BCE itself.

-The Arthashastra was produced around 336 BCE, the same time when Alexander, the Macedonian had invaded and retreated from the North-Western parts of India.
+The Arthashastra was produced around 336 BCE, the same time when Alexander, the Macedonians had invaded and retreated from the North-Western parts of India.
 This work is at the same time so detailed as within India as well as outside.

 This diamond in her long history has traveled all over the world and been possessed by many rulers.
 She is known to have traveled back and forth within India and between India, Persia, Afghanistan – changing hands from one ruler to another.